explaingit

 TLDR

-A curated list of free university computer science courses with lecture videos, notes, and assignments from MIT, Stanford, Berkeley, and other top schools.
+A curated list of the best free university computer science courses from MIT, Stanford, Berkeley, and others, each entry links directly to lecture videos, notes, and assignments.

 Mindmap